 Dr. Utz Kador LL.M.

 is a German and European Patent and Trade Mark Attorney and founded Kador and Partner in 1974.
 As a trained chemist with particular experience in the polymer field, and as a chemical engineer, he is mainly engaged in patent matters in these fields, especially in opposition proceedings before the European Patent Office.
 In addition, he deals with applications and patents in the fields of physics, steel manufacturing, optics and mechanics, as well as with trade mark cases and license agreements.

 Utz is a member of the Patents Commission of the UNION of European Practitioners in Intellectual Property.
 For many years, he was secretary and member of the board of the German chapter of the Licensing Executives Society (LES) and international delegate of LES.
 He has also been chairman of the Trademarks Committee of LES International.
 Furthermore, he was a member of the International Trademark Committee of the International Trademark Association (INTA) for a number of years.
 At present he is a member of the ”Community Trademark Committee“ of INTA.

 Utz is fluent in German and English and also speaks French, Italian and Spanish.
 In his spare time he enjoys all kind of mountaineering activities such as hiking in summer and ski trekking in winter.
 He also plays basketball regularly in a team.

 studied law at Ludwig-Maximilians-University in Munich.
 During her legal internship she worked at a law firm in San Francisco to gain experience in US law.
-Returning to Germany, she specialized in intellectual property law and joined Kador & Partner in 1998.
+Returning to Germany, she specialized in intellectual property law and has been working as an attorney at law for Kador & Partner since 1998.

 She also handles cases relating to anti-counterfeiting and product piracy including litigation and border seizure procedures.She is a long-standing member of the International Trademark Association (INTA).

 Corinna is fluent in German and English, and has basic knowledge of French and Italian.
-When not working, she enjoys spending time with her two girls and her husband, for example skiing in wintertime.
+When not working, she enjoys spending time with her two girls and her husband, for example skiing in wintertime as well as hiking and traveling.

 Dr. Bernhard Pillep